 A second public consultation exercise was undertaken in September 2020 in the form of an online Virtual Public Information Event.
 This event was promoted through local leafleting and newspaper advertising.
 The event presented how the design of the proposal had evolved to take on board public and consultee feedback as well as the findings of the completed environmental studies and assessments.

-You can contact the project team on the project mail box address noted in the contact section below.
+SPR is keen that you can continue to find out more about the project and how it is progressing.
+You can contact the project team on the project mail box address noted in the "Contact" section below.

 Benefits and Enhancements

 SPR has been working alongside communities across the UK for nearly two decades and has, to date, contributed more than £11 million in benefit funds to support initiatives and projects for those communities local to its windfarm sites in Dumfries and Galloway.

 The flexible approach adopted by SPR has empowered local communities to decide what their community benefit is spent on.
 This has resulted in a diverse range of projects being delivered, including environmental improvements, educational programmes, heritage projects, the purchase of a community minibus, provision of defibrillators, contributions towards energy costs for those in the local community, energy efficiency measures in community buildings and much more.

 Should Harestanes South Windfarm Extension be consented, the additional local benefits noted in the graphic below would also be provided:

 The graphic below highlights some socio-economic benefits predicted as a result of the proposed windfarm: